DarshilKh/therapy-website/README.md

-# Therapy Practice Website – Frontend Assignment
+# Therapy Practice Website – Front-End Assignment

-This project is a responsive, design-forward website built as part of a frontend internship assignment for **Grow My Therapy**.
+This project is a responsive, design-forward website built as part of a **Front-End Developer Internship assignment for Grow My Therapy**.

-The goal was to **clone and redesign** a homepage template while preserving layout structure, then apply new branding, copy, and imagery based on a fictional therapist profile.
+The objective was to **clone and redesign** a homepage template—accurately preserving the original layout and structure—while applying a new visual theme, original copy, and curated imagery based on a fictional therapist profile.

 ---